-5.2 Performance Modules and Measures
+5.2.
+Performance Modules and Measures

-The Department will measure provider performance against 4 performance modules:
+The Department will measure provider performance against 3 performance modules:

-- Progress to Employment

 - Efficiency of service

 - Quality of service

 - Deed compliance and contract management.

 Performance is assessed using administrative data from the Department's IT Systems, stakeholder feedback, including Participants, Employers, and Referring Providers, evidence from the Provider in the self-assessment report, and through ongoing contract management and assurance activities.